How to Get Started with Vulnerability Management in OT Cyber Security

 A full OT vulnerability management program includes:

-- Assessing assets for known vulnerabilities
+- Assessing assets for known vulnerabilities in cyber security

 - Prioritizing vulnerabilities based on risk and impact

 - Remediating vulnerabilities through software patches, managing configurations or deploying various compensating controls

 Vulnerability management is often a complex, manual effort requiring hand-offs and the involvement of many systems.
 Most devices found in OT/ICS networks are sensitive, so traditional IT vulnerability scanner solutions are not tenable.

 There are multiple stages of a vulnerability management framework, some of which are preliminary and some of which recur regularly.